arcus/DART_Community_of_Practice/data_challenges/open_data.md

 #### Explore the Data

-Create a visualization of some of the data in your dataset from last week.
+Create a visualization of some of the data in your dataset.
 If you are learning R or Python as part of your DART pathway try to create your visualization using one of those.

 You will most likely get error messages as you attempt to create a visualization.
 When you get an error message, don't get discouraged!
 Here are a few tips:
 * Read the message and see if it tells you what you need to fix,